mlrun/mlrun/docs/concepts/alerts.md

 - {py:func}`~mlrun.projects.MlrunProject.list_alert_templates` &mdash; Retrieve the list of all alert templates.
 - {py:func}`~mlrun.projects.MlrunProject.list_alerts_configs` &mdash; Retrieve the list of alerts of a project.

-## Alert templates
-Alert templates simplify the creation of alerts by providing a predefined set of configurations.
-The system comes with several predefined templates that can be used with MLRun applications.
-If you use non-MLRun applications (for example, with model monitoring), you must configure an application-specific alert.
-The templates are cross-project objects.
-When generating an alert, you must assign the project to it.
-See the {py:meth}`alert template parameters<mlrun.common.schemas.alert.AlertTemplate>`.

 ## Predefined alerts
 The predefined alert types are: